cjohnson1025/codewarschallenges/README.md

 You are given an array (which will have a length of at least 3, but could be very large) containing integers.
 The array is either entirely comprised of odd integers or entirely comprised of even integers except for a single integer N. Write a method that takes the array as an argument and returns this "outlier" N.

 # 5kyu
+### Moving Zeros to the End (move_zeros)
+Write an algorithm that takes an array and moves all of the zeros to the end, preserving the order of the other elements.

 # 4kyu